Connie Clausen: Career

 Connie Clausen's career began in 1942 at the age of 19 when she was approached by John Ringling North on Main Street in Sarasota, Florida (then the winter quarters for Ringling Brothers Circus), who told her that her long hair would make her a perfect Alice in the following season's "fairy tale"-themed grand finale.
 She joined the Ringling Bros. and Barnum & Bailey Circus and performed as an acrobat in an elephant act.
 Her experiences in the circus later provided material for her memoir I Love You Honey, but the Season's Over (Holt, Rinehart & Winston, 1961), in which she discussed, among other issues, the "significant gap" between what women did within the circus ring and their treatment outside of it.

-After leaving the circus, she worked as a magazine and television writer and started with MGM studios in Hollywood as director of special promotions.
+After leaving the circus, she worked as a magazine and television writer and started with MGM Studios in Hollywood as director of special promotions.
 Encouraged by an MGM studio photographer, she moved to New York City to begin a career as a Conover Model and as a successful Broadway and television actress.
-She appeared on Broadway in The Gambler with Alfred Drake and appeared in hundreds of television shows and commercials in the 1950s and 1960s.
+She appeared on Broadway in The Gambler with Alfred Drake and appeared in television shows and commercials in the 1950s and 1960s.
 She was a television spokeswoman for Beech-Nut and Westinghouse Electric Corporation.